Grand Creator

 Let's meet some of the creatures that make the air we breathe.
 Can you guess which one produces the most?
 Maybe you're thinking about trees.
 And they do make a lot of oxygen!
 But the title of biggest producer actually goes to something that's not big at all.

 This is prochlorococcus.
 You've probably never seen or heard of them, but these little guys are your friends.
 They live in the ocean, they're tiny, and there are a lot of them: hundreds of thousands can be found in one drop of seawater.
 They may be the most populous species on earth.
 There are more of them than there are grains of sand.
-(Huh, maybe the actual lesson from that illustration is that there's not as much sand as we had thought.)
+(Man, maybe the actual lesson from that illustration is that there's not as much sand as we had thought.)
 Prochlorococcus are responsible for 20% of the oxygen production on Earth.
 Small but mighty!
 Before I started researching this talk, I had never heard of prochlorococcus, which I thought was kind of surprising, since they're obviously so significant.
 But it reminded me just how much Jehovah has made.
 What do you think: will we ever run out of things to discover?

 That's super cool, but you probably don't have a tank of prochlorococcus at home as a houseplant.
 If you do, I'm coming over because I want to see.
 But let's meet a photosynthesizer that's a little closer to home.